State / Territory Benefits - Washington

 Everyone's circumstance is unique.
 The Employment Security Department will decide if you are eligible for unemployment benefits based on the facts about your job loss.
 Click here for Washington's online Unemployment Insurance Application or to apply by phone, call the claims center at 800-318-6022.
 Handbook for Unemployed Workers

-The original cost to purchase and Armed Forces plate(s) is $40.00 plus any applicable licensing fees.
+The cost to purchase an Armed Forces plate(s) is $72.75 for a car or truck, $54.75 for a motorcycle, or $60.75 for a trailer, plus any applicable licensing fees.
+The cost for a personalized plate is $124.75 for a car or truck, $106.75 for a motorcycle, or $112.75 for a trailer, plus any applicable licensing fees.
 When the vehicle registration becomes due, owners pay an additional $30.00 to keep the Armed Forces plate on their vehicle, even if you have not had the plate(s) for a full year. $28 from the purchase and renewal of each plate will be directed to the Veterans Stewardship Account and is tax deductible.
 License Plate Application

 Eligibility: To qualify for Gold Star license plates, you must be certified by the Department of Veterans Affairs as being 1 of the following to a United States armed forces member who died while in the service, or as a result of their service: